Dwight L. Moody: Legacy

 Speaking before thousands in the dark business suit, bearded, rotund Dwight L. Moody seemed the epitome of the "businessman in clerical garb" who typified popular religion in late 19th-century America...
 Earthy, unlettered, a dynamo of energy, the revivalist was very much a man of his times...
 Moody adapted revivalism, one of the major institutions of evangelical Protestantism, to the urban context. ...
 His organizational ability, demonstrated in the great revivals he conducted in England, combined to fashion his spectacular career as the creator of modern mass revivalism.

 Ten years after Moody's death the Chicago Avenue Church was renamed the Moody Church in his honor, and the Chicago Bible Institute was likewise renamed the Moody Bible Institute.
 Dwight D. Eisenhower, who was born in 1890, was named after him.
-During World War II, the Liberty ship was built in Panama City, Florida, and named in his honor.
+During World War II, the Liberty ship was named in his honor.